BietSoft/brixx.docs/brixx-script/README.md

 `{String} [name='{Brixx.elementPrefix}-element'] (optional)` - the Brixx HTML element name.
 If no parameter is specified, the default Brixx HTML element identifier used.

 `{String} [object.name='{Brixx.elementPrefix}-element'] (optional)` - the Brixx HTML element name.
 If a configuration object is used and the parameter "name" is not specified, the default Brix HTML element identifier is used.

+`{Object} [object.element=Brixx.element] (optional)` - the Brixx element.
+If a configuration object is used and the parameter "element" is not specified, the default Brix element is used.

 `{String} [object.script=null] (optional)` - the Brixx script component.
 The file name of the Brixx script component to set as Brixx HTML element.